k1n93r/k1n93r/README.md

 <br>

-🔭 I am Hoang Tuan Kiet, a student currently studying at Nha Trang University
+🔭 I'm Hoang Tuan Kiet, a student currently studying at Nha Trang University

-🧩Play boxing, listening to music, hacking and coding are what I am passionate about.
+🧩Play boxing, listening to music, hacking and coding are what I'm passionate about.
 Researching imformation security knowledges.
-I have learned a lot from exploiting vulnerabilities and participating in CTF contests
+I've learned a lot from exploiting vulnerabilities and participating in CTF contests

 🌱 I’m currently working on to brushing up my skills I’m currently learning data structures and algorithms

 🤝 I enjoy helping others and working well with a team.

-📫 How to reach me: hoangtuankiet.info@gmail.com
+📫 How to reach me: hoangtuankiet.info@gmail.com - kietseo@gmail.com

 ⚡ Fun fact: There are over 5000 computer viruses released every month.
 And 70% of the creators of viruses have contracts with criminal organizations